5T33Z0/OC-Little-Translated/13_Peripherals/Fixing_Peripherals.md

-# Fixing issues with external USB webcams
+# Fixing issues with peripherals

-- Affected OS: macOS with support for Apple Mobile File Integrity (Sierra and newer)
+- **Affected OS**: macOS with support for Apple Mobile File Integrity (Sierra and newer).

-## Symptoms
+## Affected devices and Syptoms
+- **Webcams**:
 	- Webcam is supported by macOS and is working fine in Facetime and/or Photobooth but not in 3rd party apps
 	- No Audio: You can't get audio from the webcam Mic or Headset
 	- No Video: Webcam won't turn on in 3rd party conferencing apps like Zoom, Microsoft Teams, Skype, etc.
+- **Wireless Mice**:
+	- Pairing Logitech Wireless Mice via Logitech Unifying Software might not be possible.
+If the mouse can also be paired via BT, then it's not an issue.

 ## Cause
 - Prompts for granting permissions to 3rd party apps don't pop-up if Apple Mobile File Integrity (AMFI) is disabled.